 The bioactive components of ginger protect the brain against the adverse side effects of aging, such as a decline in mental alertness, memory loss and a difficulty to maintain focus.

-10. Ginger increases liver protection
+10. Increases liver protection

 Ginger is efficient in reducing the stress and damage that medication produces to the liver.
 Patients who undergo extensive medical treatments can take ginger extract to enhance the protection of their livers, and reduce the toxicity level in blood and kidneys.

-11. Ginger may help fight cancer
+11. May help fight cancer

 Experts believe that the active substances in ginger may help fight cancer.
 Compounds like gingerols can lower the rate at which cancer cells reproduce and subsequently the rate of inflammation.
 While research in this matter is not definitive, experiments continue to use ginger extract against tumors, colon and ovarian cancers.